jjmmolina/elevators/README.md

 # Elevators
-Elevators exercise for Sewan recruitment process.
+Elevators exercise for my current company recruitment process.

 ## Specifications
 The purpose of this exercise is to model an elevator cluster simulator in a building.